ws-garcia/VBA-CSV-interface/docs/api/methods/exporttocsv.md

 ## Behavior

 If the `pconfig` parameter is omited, the parser will use the `ParseConfig` property as configuration object.
 If the file specified in the `.path` configuration property all ready exist and have some content on it the parser will try to guess delimiters and the data will be append to the file.

+>⚠️**Caution**
+>{: .text-grey-lt-000 .bg-green-000 }
+>If there is an unescaped field, the `ExportToCSV` method will append the specified escape character to the end of the field.
+This is because if the data is written with this problem, the parser will not be able to import it on future occasions.
+{: .text-grey-dk-300 .bg-yellow-000 }

 [Back to Methods overview](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/)